Moroccan mafia: The Bouyakhrichan organisation

-The Apollo Hotel in Amsterdam, where Samir Bouyakhrichan used to organize extravagant parties.
+The Apollo Hotel in Amsterdam, where Samir Bouyakhrichan used to organise extravagant parties.

 The Bouyakhrichan organisation was a criminal organisation led by Samir Bouyakhrichan (also known as Scarface), who was a billionaire entrepreneur and drug lord.
 Samir was specialised in large scale drug trafficking which he gained through collaborations with Colombian cartels.
 His organisation also operated in Spain, where it controlled parts of the Costa del Sol region.

-Bouyakhrichan was known for using his fortune to organize extravagant private parties by renting luxurious rooms in places like Dubai and Amsterdam, which included champagne, cocaine, and a lot of women and escorts.
+Bouyakhrichan was known for using his fortune to organise extravagant private parties by renting luxurious rooms in places like Dubai and Amsterdam, which included champagne, cocaine, and a lot of women and escorts.
 The guests were mostly Moroccan and British.
 One of these private parties was that of 30 June 2012, at the Apollo Hotel in Amsterdam.
 During this evening, many major drug lords were present, alongside the famous Dutch singer Gordon.

-Samir Bouyakhrichan was a known rival of the Taghi organisation, and he was also considered to be a rival of Naoufal Fassih.
+Samir Bouyakhrichan was a known rival of the Taghi organisation, and he was also considered to be a rival of "Noffel".
 On 29 August 2014, at the age of 34, Samir was assassinated in southern Spain by 2 contract killers.
-The assassination was allegedly orchestrated by the organisation of Naoufal Fassih.
+The assassination was allegedly orchestrated by "Noffel"'s organisation.

 After his death, his organisation was taken over by his brother Karim Bouyakhrichan (also known as Taxi).
 According to the Dutch authorities, Taghi and his associate Rico "El Rico" Eduardo Riquelme Vega were "hunting" for Karim to dismantle the Bouyakhrichan organisation.

+Naima Jillal

-Another notable member within the Bouyakhrichan organization was Naima Jillal, who earned herself the reputation of the biggest female drug trafficker within the Mocro maffia.
+Another notable member within the Bouyakhrichan organisation was Naima Jillal, who earned herself the reputation of the biggest female drug trafficker within the Mocro maffia.
 Nicknamed "Auntie" or "the Godmother of Cocaine", she became a key player within the international cocaine trade and acted as a broker between Latin-American cartels and European criminal organisations.

-On 20 October 2019, Naima went missing, allegedly because multiple crime groups were keeping an eye on her after she tipped off drug shipments of rival organizations to the authorities.
+On 20 October 2019, Naima went missing, allegedly because multiple crime groups were keeping an eye on her after she tipped off drug shipments of rival organisations to the authorities.
 After her disappearance, there were allegedly images circulating on the internet of her body being chopped up into pieces.
 Authorities believe she is buried under a concrete floor in a warehouse in the port of Antwerp, but up until now no human remains were found.
 However, forensic researchers did find pieces of clothing and a handbag under the concrete floor, which were believed to be owned by Naima Jillal.